Village of Radium Hot Springs, BC: A Great Place for a Fall Trip

 6. Inspect Propane Tanks

 Propane tanks are the next item up for inspection.
 Make sure the tanks are in the off position.
 This is where you want to check hoses, regulators and valves for premature aging and/or drying out.
-If you notice any of the above, replace and then proceed to testing the refrigerator, stove and furnace.
+Check the date stamp is within ten years as they cannot be filled if older, unless they are re-valved.
+If you notice any of the above, replace and then proceed to testing the refrigerator, stove and furnace all work when the propane is engaged.

 TIP: If you find this blog interesting why not subscribe to the enewsletter and never miss another story!